AnupreetDube/EKS-Project/README.md

 - [x] Download Kubectl command in your local system
 - [x] Download HELM command in your local system

-## 3. PROJECT IMPLEMENTATION
+# 3. PROJECT IMPLEMENTATION
-# 1.Launch the EKS Cluster on AWS CLoud
+## 1. Launch the EKS Cluster on AWS CLoud
-For this, we have to write a YAML file to define the specifications of the cluster like :
+For this, we have to write a **YAML file** to define the specifications of the cluster like :
 - Type of Resource
 - name and region of cluster
 - specifications of Node Groups inside the cluster :